 For good luck, Egyptian women pinch the bride on her wedding day.
 This is not nice, Egypt!

 Middle Eastern brides paint henna on their hands and feet to protect themselves from the evil eye.
 That’s right, shield up friends!

 Moroccan women take a milk bath to purify themselves before their wedding ceremony.
 So silky and milky, fresh!

 Engagement and wedding rings are worn on the fourth finger of the left hand because it was once thought that a vein in that finger led directly to the heart – aww dang that’s deep!

 In the symbolic language of jewels, a sapphire in a wedding ring means marital happiness.
 Somehow we missed this memo!
-“Diamonds are a Girls Best Friend!” ____insert local jeweler friend link if you have one
+“Diamonds are a Girls Best Friend!”

 Most expensive wedding ever?
 The marriage of Sheik Rashid Bin Saeed Al Maktoum’s son to Princess Salama in Dubai in May 1981.
 The price tag? $44 million – pocket change, duh!